-Rome is one of the world capitals of art and culture and with over 60 museums available, it is certainly great destination for visitors enjoying finer things in life.
-It would be difficult to select top 5 museums to see in Rome, but here are our favorites.
+Rome, the capital of Italy, is one of the world’s mecca of art and culture, and with over 60 museums available, it is certainly a great destination for visitors enjoying finer things in life.
+There are more than eighty museums available in the city, so it would be difficult to select the top 5 museums to see in Rome, but here are our favorites.

 Borghese Gallery and Museum

 Opening Hours: Tue-Wed-Fri-Sat-Sun: Thu: 9 am–9 pm; Monday: closed

 The original sculptures and paintings in the Borghese Gallery date back to Cardinal Scipione’s collection, the son of Ortensia Borghese – Paolo V’s sister – and of Francesco Caffarelli.

 The gallery houses a substantial part of the Borghese collection of paintings, sculptures, and antiquities.
 The gallery is housed in the former Villa Borghese Pinciana and consists of 20 rooms on two floors.

 There are several world-known sculptures of Bernini and many paintings of Caravaggio, Raphael, and Rubens.